Last updated 3-4-2022 – after release of Beta 2.7.09

 Storage and fps considerations aside, the choice of debayer algorithm has a bearing on the quality and resolution of the final colour image.
 It is much better to debayer later with a good algorithm than use a fast debayer method and end up with permanently degraded colour data.
 The best method for debayering is the default method used in Autostakkert which builds up the ‘missing’ coloured pixels not by interpolation but by a ‘drizzle’ method using real data.
 In this case no mathematical predictions are required and the colour data is reassembled at the full chip resolution.
 Another very good reason to leave the data undebayered (mono) for a colour camera when recording.

 Until quite recently the preview would be in mono during capture reverting to debayered colour when the recording stopped.
 From FC version 2.7.03, however, when debayer is ticked the preview is in colour regardless of whether or not you are recording.
-You can force Firecapture revert to the older action of the preview being in mono during capture by ticking the option ‘Disable debayer while recording’ (this phrasing is slightly misleading, as it may lead you to think that this applies to the recording being debayered if you don’t tick it.
-I have asked Torsten to change it to ‘disable debayering of preview whilst recording’).
-Ticking this setting gives you an extra visual clue that you are recording but removes the a key benefit that colour preview brings during capture, which is an improved ability to refocus during your recording.
+You can force Firecapture revert to the older action of the preview being in mono during capture by ticking the option ‘Disable debayering of preview whilst recording’.
+Ticking this setting gives you an extra visual clue that you are recording, but removes the a key benefit that colour preview brings during capture, which is an improved ability to refocus during your recordings.

 The histogram feature in Firecapture allows you to see the brightness distribution of the pixels that are in the ROI and indicates what the pixel brightness distribution will be in the captured data.
 This information will help you adjust the gain and exposure appropriately – ensuring the image is sufficiently bright to prevent quantisation errors but not so bright that areas of the frame are saturated.